mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 1. Create a new Lambda function in the AWS Management Console.
 2. Upload the JAR file from the `target` directory.
 3. Set the handler to `com.example.LambdaHandler::handleRequest`.
-4. Configure the Lambda function with the necessary environment variables (e.g., Prometheus PushGateway URL).
+4. Configure the Lambda function with the necessary environment variables (e.g., Prometheus remote write URL).
 5. Set up a Kinesis Firehose delivery stream to trigger the Lambda function.

 ## Configuration

 ### Environment Variables

-- `PROMETHEUS_PUSHGATEWAY_URL`: The URL of the Prometheus PushGateway.
+- `PROMETHEUS_REMOTEWRITE_URL`: The URL of the Prometheus PushGateway.

 ### IAM Permissions